 1. What was the motivation behind joining Sport Resolutions’ panel as a specialist member?

-2. Has your professional experience prior to joining SR had an impact on the manner in which you approach sport disputes/matters?
+2. Has your professional experience prior to joining Sport Resolutions had an impact on the manner in which you approach sport disputes/matters?

-3. In your role as National Safeguarding Panel member, you are called upon to deal with very sensitive matters.
-What are some of the challenges involved in the resolution of safeguarding matters?
+3. In your role as a National Anti-Doping Panel member, you are called upon to deal with sensitive matters.
+What are some of the challenges involved in the resolution of doping matters?

-4. What do you enjoy the most about being a SR specialist member?
+5. What do you enjoy the most about being a Sport Resolutions specialist member?

 6. Do you have any favourite sport(s)?

 I have no favourite sport as I really enjoy the diversity of all the sports covered although living in the Cotswolds relatively near Cardiff I seem to have picked up a lot of rugby cases.

 7. Any advice for individuals looking to get involved in the field?

 I would encourage anyone with the appropriate experience and knowledge to get involved as a panel member in what is a world quality anti-doping tribunal service as the cases are diverse, the people of high quality and the decision making first class.
 It is an interesting and rewarding way of getting involved and giving back to UK sport.

 Dr. Neil TownshendSpecialist Member